chickens2/pony-comic-generator/README.md

-This is a program for generating comics from chat text.
+This is a program for generating comics from chat text, inspired by Microsoft Comic Chat and [Jerkcity](https://www.jerkcity.com).

 ##Installation

 1. Install Python 2.7
 2. Install dependencies (listed in `requirements.txt`).
-You can do this by installing `pip` and navigating to this directory in the command line and doing the command:

-    `pip install -r requirement.txt`
+  * You can do this by installing `pip` and navigating to this directory in the command line and doing the command: `pip install -r requirement.txt`

 N.B.
-If typing `python` or `pip` in the command line gives an error even after installing and you're using windows, you might have to add them to the path.
+If typing `python` or `pip` in the command line gives an error even after installing and you're using Windows, you might have to add them to the path.
 Look up 'how add to windows path'.